Optimal control of SDEs with merely measurable drift: an HJB approach: Introduction

 In the second part of the paper, we examine a mollification-based approximation scheme.
-A well-known approach of solving SDE with irregular drift is to smooth the drift coefficient, solve the regularized equation, and then pass to the limit as the smoothing parameter \(\varepsilon\to 0\).
+A well-known approach for solving SDEs with irregular drift is to smooth the drift coefficient, solve the regularized equation, and then pass to the limit as the smoothing parameter \(\varepsilon\to 0\).
 This naturally raises the question whether the same idea works for our optimal control problem.
-Denoting by \(V_{\varepsilon}\) the value functions of the mollified control problems, we find the convergence behavior to be \emph{subtle}: the smoothed value functions \(V_{\varepsilon}\) does not necessarily converge to the original value function $V$, as $\varepsilon\to 0$.
-An explicit counterexample is constructed to demonstrate it (Example~\ref{ex:strict}).
+Denoting by \(V_{\varepsilon}\) the value functions of the mollified control problems, we find the convergence behavior to be \emph{subtle}: the smoothed value functions \(V_{\varepsilon}\) do not necessarily converge to the original value function $V$, as $\varepsilon\to 0$.
+An explicit counterexample is constructed to demonstrate this (Example~\ref{ex:failure-Lp}).
+The same construction also exhibits a bounded-coefficient limiting case outside the global \(L^p\) framework.
 We prove in Proposition~\ref{thm:liminf} that \( \liminf_{\varepsilon\to 0} V_{\varepsilon} \ge V, \) yet the opposite inequality may fail without additional structure.
 Interestingly, we find that if the control set is countable, then \(\limsup_{\varepsilon\to 0} V_{\varepsilon} \le V\) (Proposition~\ref{Prop:V>V_n}).
 Thus, under this structural condition, the classical smoothing approach remains reliable for the analysis and computation.

-As far as we are aware, there appears to be no systematic investigation of optimal control problems where the drift is simultaneously control-dependent and only measurable; the present work is intended as a first step.
-Our goal is not to push the regularity assumptions to their limit, but to lay out a method that is transparent and robust.
-We therefore adopt the global integrability condition \(b,f\in L^{p}\!\bigl([0,T]\times\R^{d}\bigr)\) with \(p>d+2\), which dovetails with the existing well-posedness theory for irregular SDEs (cf.~\cite{KrylovRockner2005,Zhang2011}).
-The same approach should extend to weaker frameworks---mixed spaces \(L^{q}_{t}L^{p}_{x}\), bounded or locally integrable coefficients with controlled growth, and even state-dependent diffusion matrices \(\sigma(t,x)\)---although some cases will require sharper analytical estimates.
-We leave these refinements to future work in order to keep the present exposition focused.
+In recent years, several related works have addressed stochastic control problems with nonsmooth coefficients from complementary viewpoints; see, for example, \cite{MenoukeuPamen2023,DeFeo2025,Criens2025,BogsoEtAl2025}.
+Menoukeu-Pamen and Tangpi \cite{MenoukeuPamen2023} established a stochastic maximum principle for controlled SDEs with measurable drifts.
+In their framework, the drift is decomposed as $ b(t,x,a)=b_1(t,x)+b_2(t,x,a), $ where the singular component $b_1$ is bounded, Borel measurable, and independent of the control, while the control-dependent component $b_2$ satisfies additional smoothness assumptions.
+More recently, Bogso et al. \cite{BogsoEtAl2025} studied a stochastic maximum principle for controlled diffusion systems with drifts of the form $ b(t,x,a)=b_1(t,x)+b_2(x)b_3(t,a), $ where $b_1$ is bounded and Borel measurable, $b_2$ is of bounded variation in the state variable, and $b_3$ is bounded and smooth.
+Their proof relies on Malliavin--Sobolev differentiability of the state process, an explicit representation of the first variation in terms of space--time local time, and a smooth approximation argument.